The word Sustainable has really picked up a lot in the last 10 years.

 Typically a Nonprofit Corporation and a Benefit Corporation have a double bottom line.
 This includes not only fiscal responsibility, but also a social responsibility that are found in their mission and bylaws.

-Interestingly, out of our 5 state service area, TN has the only Benefit Corporation called Mountain Challenge.
+Interestingly, out of our 5 state service area, TN has the only Tourism related Benefit Corporation called Mountain Challenge.

 ASTC identifies as a social enterprise.
 Many of our goals and objectives we wish to achieve cannot be measured in the short term to place a $ value on.
 Also, are vision can't be quantified (measured) in terms of cash value.
-Because there are no quarterly or yearly profits from our social goal of diversifying the economy in our 5 state region, we must create our own revenue streams by created services (coming January 2022), and or motivating others to provide financial support.
+Because there are no quarterly or yearly profits from our social goal of diversifying the economy in our 5 state region, we must create our own revenue streams and or motivate others to provide financial support.